‘FIRST STEP TO STARDOM’ AUDITIONS

 MALTZ JUPITER THEATRE SHOWS

-Now it’s your turn to take your own ‘first step to stardom’ with the Maltz Jupiter Theatre’s fifth annual First Step to Stardom audition day on Saturday, April 26, with roles for dozens of students (ages 6 – 21).
-The day will feature casting for the Theatre’s professional productions of the classic musicals Fiddler on the Roof, The Wiz and Les Misérables, the comedy The Foreigner, the new musical Through the Looking Glass and a classic drama produced through the Theatre’s high school mentorship program: The Crucible.
+Now it’s your turn to take your own ‘first step to stardom’ with the Maltz Jupiter Theatre’s fourth annual First Step to Stardom audition day on Saturday, April 27, with roles for dozens of students (ages 5 – 18).
+The day will feature casting for the Theatre’s professional productions of the family favorite musicals Annie and The King and I, the new musical Through the Looking Glass and a Shakespearian classic produced through the Theatre’s high school mentorship program: Hamlet.

 “This is truly a once-in-a-lifetime opportunity for kids to work with theatre professionals and to be a part of the audition process,” said Andrew Kato, the Theatre’s producing artistic director.
-“We are delighted to be inviting local families to our theatre to take part in six of our shows during the 2014/15 season.”
+“We are delighted to be inviting local families to our theatre to take part in four of our shows during the 2013/14 season.”

-The Theatre’s First Step to Stardom audition day will take place at the Maltz Jupiter Theatre from 10 a.m. to 6 p.m. on Saturday, April 26.
-Participants will learn a dance routine, receive acting tips and learn a song as part of the audition.
+The Theatre’s First Step to Stardom audition day will take place at the Jupiter Community Center from 11 a.m. to 6 p.m. on April 27.
+Participants will learn a dance routine, receive acting lessons and learn a song as part of the audition.
 Students are asked to wear dance clothing and dance shoes or sneakers (no sandals or open-toed shoes).

-The event comes at the heels of the success of the Theatre’s large-scale “First Step to Stardom” events during the past four seasons, which drew hundreds of children to the Theatre for auditions.
-Several dozen children and teens who auditioned last year performed in December’s production of the musical Annie, Through the Looking Glass and Hamlet, and others will perform in the Theatre’s production of The King and I in March and April.
+The event comes at the heels of the success of the Theatre’s large-scale “First Step to Stardom” events during the past three seasons, which drew hundreds of children to the Theatre for auditions.
+Several dozen children and teens who auditioned last year performed in December’s production of the musical The Music Man, Through the Looking Glass and The Laramie Project.

-Free optional audition workshops will be offered on Saturday, April 12, and Saturday, April 19, at the Theatre’s Paul and Sandra Goldner Conservatory of Performing Arts.
-Auditions will take place at the Maltz Jupiter Theatre, located at 1001 East Indiantown Road in Jupiter.
+Free optional audition workshops will be offered on Saturday, March 16, and Saturday, April 13, at the Theatre.
+Auditions will take place at the Jupiter Community Center, located at 200 Military Trail in Jupiter.
 For additional information and to register, visit www.jupitertheatre.org/fsts.
 Advance registration is strongly encouraged.

 Here is a bit more about each of the shows students may audition for: